FDA Approves First-Ever Smallpox Drug As A Precaution Against Bioterrorism

 — New York Times World (@nytimesworld) July 14, 2018

-To err on the side of caution and prevent a potential lethal pandemic, as the disease spreads from person to person through direct contact, the FDA has now approved the first-ever smallpox drug.
+To err on the side of caution and prevent a potentially lethal pandemic, as the disease spreads from person to person through direct contact, the FDA has now approved the first-ever smallpox drug.

 Manufactured by SIGA Technologies, an Oregon pharmaceutical company with research in the biodefense arena, TPOXX proved effective in animal studies conducted on viruses that are closely related to smallpox.